 The new interfaith approach to religious and spiritual life at Wake Forest is designed to encourage students to celebrate their own traditions.
 This, we hope, will enable students to find familiar or even inspiring echoes of their own tradition in a differing one.
 A faith tradition that only last semester might have seemed alarmingly different or threatening could now leave a student ready to be surprised and stretched.

 During the month of December, students, faculty and staff are encouraged to find ways to bring a variety of programs, artwork and other symbolic representations that express some aspect of their religious or spiritual tradition.
-Our Jewish students have already started celebrating Hanukkah.
-On Sunday, December 8th at 8pm, Wake Forest will host its annual Christmas Love Feast in Wait Chapel.
+On Sunday, December 7 at 8pm, Wake Forest will host the 50th annual Christmas Love Feast in Wait Chapel.

 In deciding how to celebrate religious holidays, the most important guideline is to discuss what certain symbols and events mean to you and to others, rather than assuming that certain symbols and events have universal significance.

 We are engaged in a process of discovery, on a path to open our hearts and minds to differing religious and spiritual practices and customs.
 As members of the Wake Forest community, it is incumbent upon us to approach religious holidays as an opportunity for learning about ourselves, our neighbors, and our world.
 At this time of the year, it is a simple truth that customs, rituals, and sacred history are intertwined like the three inseparable braids of the Jewish Havdalah candle.